OxHainan/cloak-docs/docs/source/tee-blockchain-architecture/cloak-network.rst

 Policy Binding Transaction
 ---------------------------

-Policy binding transaction can bing ``Verifier`` and privacy policy.
+Policy binding transaction can bind ``Verifier`` and privacy policy.
 Privacy policy is a model parameter generated based on the compilation of Cloak smart contract, which contains the inputs and outputs expression methods of public variables and public functions in the smart contract.